PolaricServer/webapp2/README.md

 To run it, copy the content of this directory to a directory that can be accessed through a web-server.
 Copy the files in one of the example directories to the root web-directory and edit 'config.js' and possibly 'application.js' to suit your needs.

-## Example setup:
-  test.js and index.html is an example application setup with menus, etc..
-Feel free to experiment.
-  An application can be configured mapconfig.js.
-Feel free to experiment.

-  stylesheets in style/ subdirectory.

-  To run this you will also need external code like OpenLayers (ol.js and ol.css), Jquery (jquery.js), Jquery-ui (jquery-ui/*) and Proj4 (proj4.js), etc. These are placed in a subdirectory called lib.

-  Use compile-js.sh to minify the javascript code.

-  For development use index-dev.html instead of index.html.

 ## Licence
 This is free software.
 License is GNU Affero General Public License.
 See <http://www.gnu.org/licenses/>.